Italy: A Counseling and Higher Education View of Italy

 Students will live in shared rooms at Casa Cares.
 Casa Cares is located in a 14th-century villa that features spectacular views of the Tuscan hillside.
 Most meals are eaten together family style.
 While in Rome, we will stay at Casa Valdese Hotel and are within walking distance to the Vatican, Trevi Fountain, Spagna and the Villas of Borghese.
 A short metro ride to the Rome Termini provides access to shopping and dining.

 Note: Single rooms available on a first-come, first-serve basis.
 Additional fee is 300 Euro.
 Fee will be charged by OHIO and is in addition to regular program expenses.

-This program is offered in even years.
+This program is not scheduled to travel in 2021.

 Undergraduate and graduate participants will enroll in OHIO credit for this experience.
 Professional participants such as counselors, teachers, staff, administrators, and other higher education professionals will receive Continuing Education Units (CEUs) for their participation.

 - EDCE 4000 Special Topics: Cross-Cultural Studies in Italy (3 credits)

 - EDCE 6900 Special Topics: Cross-Cultural Studies in Italy (3 credits)

 - EDCE 8900 Special Topics: Cross-Cultural Studies in Italy (3 credits)

 The program fee for this program includes: Student accommodations, breakfast and dinner, excursions, welcome and farewell dinner, and international health insurance.